Updated in March 2019

 More and more, organizations are linking performance to compensation.
 This link, however, cannot effectively be established without the existence of sound performance management processes that are seen as fair and equitable.

-It is important also to note the benefits of a consistent process across the organization.
+It is important also to note the benefits of a consistent pay-for-performance process across the organization.
 A consistent process creates a sense of fairness and significantly increases job satisfaction.
-This is even more critical if compensation is linked to performance.
 Employees need to know that if an individual in one department is identified as a top performer and compensated accordingly, then an employee performing at the same level in another department will receive similar rewards.

-Design the process right.
 The performance management process must add value, otherwise problems with resistance and non-participation will surface.
-In addition, the process itself must be efficient and as simple as possible, while still providing the necessary value.
+In addition, the process itself must be as efficient and simple as possible.
 Automated reminders and scheduling tools can help keep the process on track.

-Another element to consider that contributes to success is upper level management support.
+Another element that contributes to success is upper-level management support.
 This support needs to take not only the form of verbal support, but also through participation in the same performance management process for evaluations.
 In addition, consider the current culture of your organization when it comes to performance appraisals and performance management.
-Is the "atmosphere" supportive of an effective process?
-Is there a culture of open honest communication or are employees fearful when they make a mistake?
+Is the atmosphere supportive of an effective process?
+Is there a culture of open, honest communication – or are employees fearful when they make a mistake?
 Employees must be able to honestly discuss performance and consider how to make improvements in order to move forward.

-Another thing to consider is the provision of a mechanism to evaluate the process itself, whether it consists of an annual survey, focus groups, manager feedback, reporting, or a combination of these and other methods.
+Another thing to consider is a mechanism to evaluate the process itself, whether it consists of an annual survey, focus groups, manager feedback, reporting, or a combination of these and other methods.

 Summary: Key Points

-The road to effective performance management is not always an easy one, but progressing towards a long-term vision by making manageable changes, step-by-step, will bring about significant results.
+The road to effective performance management isn’t always an easy one, but making manageable changes, step-by-step, will bring about significant results.
 The points below act as a reminder of some of the key elements of a successful process.